 Just as it costs businesses money during absenteeism, it also costs your employees.
 It’s easy to pick up the phone and call in sick if you aren’t visualizing what that means for your paycheck.
 One solution to encourage workplace participation and reduce absenteeism is to show your employees what they are missing from their paycheck each day they call in sick.

 According to a survey we recently conducted, companies that use DailyPay experienced an uptick in employee attendance.
 Not only were employees less absent, but they were also inspired.
-73 percent of DailyPay users say they are motivated to come to work after using the app.
-Let us tell you more about how DailyPay can improve your bottom line and lessen the burden of absenteeism at your company.
+73 percent of DailyPay users say they are motivated to come to work after using our earned wage access app.